DoD-Platform-One/Anchore/README.md

 ## Usage

-For additional details on using this chart, view the README under the `chart` folder.
-It provides details on installation along with values that are important to update.
+For additional information and documentation help, start with the [documents folder](./docs/README.md).

+Within this folder there is documentation on the chart, keycloak, metrics, and the big bang specific changes from upstream.